aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/manage-logging-level.md

 Connect REST APIs](https://kafka.apache.org/documentation.html).

 :::warning
-The REST API only changes the logging level on the node that\'s accessed, not across an entire distributed Connect cluster.
-Therefore, for a multi-node cluster, you would have to change the logging level in all of the nodes that run the connector\'s tasks you wish to debug.
+The REST API only changes the logging level on the node that's accessed, not across an entire distributed Connect cluster.
+Therefore, for a multi-node cluster, you would have to change the logging level in all of the nodes that run the connector's tasks you wish to debug.

 For a dedicated Aiven for Apache Kafka® Connect cluster using a Startup plan, there is 1 node, while Business and Premium plans have 3 and 6